ShiniDev/Sapling/readme.md

 <h2>Description</h2>
 <h3>What is Sapling?</h3>
 <p>
-Sapling is a tiny php framework, to be implemented by ShiniDev for learning purposes.
-Sapling represents his characteristics which is to grow</p>
+Sapling is a tiny php framework implemented by ShiniDev.
+Sapling represents his characteristics which is to grow.</p>
 <h2>How to use?</h2>
 <h3>Installation/Usage</h3>
 <code>